arduino731/van-vlymen-paws-portfolio/README.md

 -  **Bootstrap:** Utilized for responsive and mobile-first design, ensuring cross-platform compatibility.
 -  **DOM Manipulation:** Demonstrated expertise in manipulating the Document Object Model for dynamic web page updates.
 -  **jQuery Library:** Leveraged for simplifying JavaScript code and enhancing website interactivity.

-**Performance Optimization and Accessibility:**

-Explain the steps taken to optimize website performance and ensure accessibility standards were met.

-To explain how you made your site SEO-friendly and accessible, you can use the following bullet list format:

 **SEO-Friendly Features:**
 - **Integrated Google Analytics**: For monitoring traffic and keyword effectiveness.